-Iron Utilization: In 2 randomized studies (n=90), the pooled mean difference in cumulative intravenous iron use over 12 weeks was -293 mg (95% CI, -368 to -218; $l^2=93\%$), with MCO dialysis.
+Iron Utilization: In 2 randomized studies (n=90), the pooled mean difference in cumulative intravenous iron use over 12 weeks was -293 mg (95% CI, -368 to -218; $I^2=93\%$), with MCO membrane dialysis.

-Mental Health Composite Score: MCO dialysis had no effect on the KDQOL mental health composite.
+Mental Health Composite Score: MC0 membrane dialysis had no effect on the KDQOL mental health composite.

-Serious adverse events: Four trials that reported SAEs provided low certainty of little to no difference in the rate of fatal or life-threatening adverse events leading to hospitalization, with seven additional non-randomized studies stating that there were no dialysis-related complications related to MCO.
+Serious adverse events: Four trials that reported SAEs provided low certainty of little to no difference in the rate of fatal or life-threatening adverse events leading to hospitalization, with seven additional non-randomized studies stating that there were no dialysis-related complications related to the MCO membrane.